Cholistan Desert: Flora

-A man-made forest called Dingarh was developed by The Pakistan Council of Research in Water Resources (PCRWR) on more than 100 ha.
+A man-made forest called Dingarh was developed by the Pakistan Council of Research in Water Resources (PCRWR) on more than 100 ha.
 Dunes were fixed and stabilized by mechanical and vegetative means, and the area is now covered with trees with orchards of zizyphus, date palms, and grassland grown with collected rainwater and saline groundwater.

 Fauna

 The wildlife of Cholistan desert mostly consists of migratory birds, especially the Houbara bustard who migrates to this part during winter.
 This species of bird is most famous in the hunting season, even though they are endangered in Pakistan (vulnerable globally), according to the IUCN Red List.
 Their population has decreased from 4,746 in 2001 to just a few dozens in recent times.

 In December 2016, a Qatari prince had his hunting license rejected due to the species being endangered.
 Another prince, Dr. Fahad was fined with Rs.
 80,000 ($760) and all of the birds he caught were set free for hunting without permit and license.

-The other endangered species in this desert is the Chinkara.
-Their population has also decreased from 3,000 in 2007 to just a little above 1,000 in 2010 due to non-permit hunting of the species by influential political families.
+A few endangered species in this desert are the Chinkara Antelope, Great Indian Bustard, and Blue Bull, etc. Their population of Chinkara has decreased from 3,000 in 2007 to just a little above 1,000 in 2010 due to non-permit hunting of the species by influential political families.